/

 Co-op: Yes

-Legal studies students at Waterloo can opt for the regular program or can layer on courses, like Microeconomics and Introduction to Business in North America, in the honours arts and business program.
+Waterloo can opt for the regular program or the honours arts and business program, where they can layer on courses like Microeconomics, Professional and Business Ethics and Introduction to Business in North America.
 For second year and beyond, just 40 per cent of courses are legal studies, so there’s plenty of room to specialize with a minor.
 Some popular picks include human resources management, psychology and sociology.
-Waterloo also offers robust paid co-op opportunities in everything from community relations to academia, which can be alternated with in-school semesters to help fund tuition and explore different areas of the law in action.
+Waterloo also offers robust paid co-op opportunities in everything from community relations to academia, which are alternated with in-school semesters to help fund tuition and explore different areas of the law in action.

 University of Alberta